bauripalash/article-archive/tech/2018-06-12-Easy-Calculations-With-Python.md

 {: .crtx}

-[Programming](https://en.m.wikipedia.org/wiki/Computer_programming) is not all about Mathematics, it's about solving problems we face in our daily life, and doing so we sometimes need Mathematics.
+[Programming](https://en.m.wikipedia.org/wiki/Computer_programming) is not all about Mathematics; it's about solving problems we face in our daily life and doing so, we sometimes need Mathematics.

 ![](http://www.progressiveteacher.in/wp-content/uploads/2016/07/002-581x252.jpg)
 [© progressiveteacher.in](http://www.progressiveteacher.in/mathematics-is-fun/)